 Platelets are the cells in the blood that help tissue to heal and grow cells.
 The PRP Injected into specific areas of the skin, act as a matrix that promotes your own collagen to grow, regenerate tissue, and thus acts as to naturally smooth and tighten the skin.
 In this way, PRP softens wrinkles and creates smoother skin texture and tone.
 PRP is also used to promote healing after ablative laser treatments and J-Plasma resurfacing treatments.

-What To Expect During PRP Treatment
+What Should I Expect During PRP Treatment?

 Platelet-rich plasma is frequently used for aesthetic purposes.
 The treatment begins with a simple blood draw.
 Once the blood has been drawn, we place the vials into a machine that separates the platelets from other elements of the blood.
 After the platelets have been purified, they’re ready to use.